-- Almost 9 out of 10 Tisbury Older Adults report that they "often" drive themselves and continue to do so as they age. - Island-wide, it isn't until 85+ that the % of those who "never drive myself" begins to increase (and rely on others to drive them). - By 95+, a minority are still driving themselves "often".
+- 96% of West Tisbury Older Adults report that they "often" drive themselves and continue to do so as they age. - Island-wide, it isn't until 85+ that the % of those who "never drive myself" begins to increase (and rely on others to drive them). - By 95+, a minority are still driving themselves "often".